wez/wezterm/docs/config/lua/keyassignment/PromptInputLine.md

 Activates an overlay to display a prompt and request a line of input from the user.

-When the user enters the line, emits an event and allows you to act upon the input.
+When the user enters the line, emits an event that allows you to act upon the input.

 `PromptInputLine` accepts two fields: